dronamk/spring-cloud-developer-errata/README.md

 -   If you are a Windows user and decided to use "cmd" terminal window for running apps, you might consider to use [ConEMU](https://conemu.github.io/) instead

+### Spring Cloud Dependencies

+-   Look over the interfaces in `spring-cloud-commons` jar:
+    - Discovery
+    - Service Registry
+    - Load Balancer

+-   Maven Central used for the labs, but Enterprise customers will leverage their own internal Maven Repository?

+-   What Maven repo product is your organization using?

+-   Are you running Docker containers?
+    If so, what repo do you consume your Container images?

+## Service Discovery

 ### Eureka Service Registry (Lab)

 -   You are standing up Eureka Server as a Spring Boot application from